Planet Earth (Duran Duran song): Music

-Members of the band, particularly the guitarist Andy Taylor and John Taylor, cited disco-derived influences as key to the song's foundation.
-Andy Taylor saw the song's "essence" in Rod Stewart's 1979 disco-rock song "Da Ya Think I'm Sexy?", noting that that it's synth-guitar hook shared the same scale, key, and opening chords (Dm7 and F) as Stewart's track, making the melody and counter-melody lines interchangeable.
+Members of the band, particularly the guitarist Andy Taylor and the bassist John Taylor, cited disco-derived influences as key to the song's foundation.
+Andy Taylor saw the song's "essence" in Rod Stewart's 1979 disco-rock song "Da Ya Think I'm Sexy?", noting that it's synth-guitar hook shared the same scale, key, and opening chords (Dm7 and F) as Stewart's track, making the melody and counter-melody lines interchangeable.
 John Taylor described "Planet Earth" as "funky punk", saying he came from a punk background but became interested in disco; as a bass player, the song represented his "punky aspiration to be danceable to have that disco thing going on".
+He also said in his autobiography that the song was "influenced by German techno as much as it was by punk and New York disco".

 "Planet Earth" opens with a sequenced keyboard part that Jeremy Allen of The Guardian said "owed a debt of gratitude to Japan's Quiet Life".
 The song rests on what Zaleski described as a rhythmic foundation of John Taylor's "galloping bass" and the drummer Roger Taylor's "stomping beats".
 Layered over this are "shimmering synths" from the keyboardist Nick Rhodes and a "zig-zagging melodic line" from Andy Taylor, with these parts alternating in a "call-and-response" pattern.
 Throughout the track, occasional textures, such as "handclaps, sparkling synth ambience, bass curlicues, and a smoldering bridge — adds verve throughout".
 Zaleski wrote in Diffuser that Rhodes' programming and the tension in his arrangements are central to the song's appeal, giving it a sound that feels "beamed in from outer space".
 Darryl Enriquez of the Abilene Reporter-News commented that Andy Taylor's guitar playing "pops in and out of the song adding flavor and energy", and noted that the vocals and harmonies led by the lead vocalist Simon Le Bon, together with Rhodes' keyboards, give the song a "feeling of detachment".
 John Taylor similarly recalled that Andy Taylor's "heavy-metal lead line, strangled through the Roland guitar synth", brought power to the track "under a dark light".